CircuitVerse/Blog/content/posts/Aman_Final_Report.md

 - Implementing those features available on the web app but not the mobile app.

-- I am planning to introduce new `State management` (like Bloc, Riverpod, etc..) to the mobile app.
+- Introducing new `State management` (like Bloc, Riverpod, etc..) to the mobile app.
 Currently, it is `MVVM + Provider`, but still, at some places, setState is used.